I Never Told You: Music video

 The official music video was directed by Roman White, and released on Vevo.com on April 2, 2010.

 It involves scenes of Colbie singing while painting, couples breaking apart but eventually were brought back again including herself and her love interest.
 The music video uses a different mix of the song (the "Single Mix") which is shorter than the Album Version and repeats the line "Oh no, I never told you" towards the end of the song.
 This version of the song was released by Promo Only in July 2010.
 The music video has also landed in the number #1 spot on the VH1 Top 20 Video Countdown.
 She has gone to #1 twice on different occurrences during the show.

 Chart performance

-The song debuted at #99 on the Billboard Hot 100 chart on the week ending of April 10, 2010 and moved up to #48.
+The song debuted at number 99 on the Billboard Hot 100 chart on the week ending of April 10, 2010 and peaked at number 48.

-The song was a success on the Adult Pop Songs, staying for 55 weeks, and reaching three.
-The song peaked on #11 on Adult Contemporary charts and staying for 40 weeks.

-The song charted in the Billboard Radio Songs and peaked at #54, while peaking at #43 on Hot Digital Songs chart.
+The song reached number three on Adult Pop Songs and number eleven on Adult Contemporary.
+It charted on Billboard Radio Songs and peaked at number 54, while peaking at number 43 on Hot Digital Songs chart.

-Because of the very heavy airplay, the song ended up as the #4 Hot Adult Pop Songs year-end chart.
-"I Never Told You" was certified Gold by the Recording Industry Association of America (RIAA).
+"I Never Told You" was ranked at number 15 on the year-end tally for Adult Pop Songs.
+The song was certified Gold by the Recording Industry Association of America (RIAA).